agentcooper/better-things-to-do/README.md

 ### Install

-You can install from [Chrome store](https://chrome.google.com/webstore/detail/better-things-to-do/begggblpkegcnammjagcmplfnpopocla/) or drag `better-things-to-do.crx` to [chrome://extensions/](chrome://extensions/).
+You can install from [Chrome store](https://chrome.google.com/webstore/detail/better-things-to-do/begggblpkegcnammjagcmplfnpopocla/) or drag `better-things-to-do.crx` to <a href="chrome://extensions/">chrome://extensions/</a>.
 Use `npm run publish` to rebuild `.crx` file.